-Premiere Interview Weekends involve a variety of activities and processes.
-The following sections outline several features that you can expect during the time spent at one of our weekends:
+Premiere Interview involve a variety of activities and processes.
+The following sections outline several features that you can expect:

-The children that are selected from Saturday’s activities return on Sunday for a Second Evaluation.
+The children that are selected will return the following day for a Final Evaluation.
 During this evaluation the children are assigned an additional scene to perform.
 They are given some time to practice and read through the script before they are brought into a room with their family to have their performance assessed.

 This involves reading the scene with us and running lines.
 We give them a description of a typical style of acting that they would be using during industry auditions and set up the appropriate visual arrangement.
 This allows us to get a better sense of the comfort level the child has with performance and their natural abilities.

 At this point in the process a decision will be made whether or not an invitation will be extended to have the performer attend Premiere.
-More candidates will not pass the Second Evaluation and be excused.
-If the performer has passed the Second Evaluation, they will be congratulated on their performance and discuss which Level is recommended based upon the evaluation and the skill set of the performer.
+Additional candidates will not pass the Final Evaluation and be excused.
+If the performer has passed the Final Evaluation, they will be congratulated on their performance and discuss which Level is recommended based upon the evaluation and the skill set of the performer.